drupalprojects/devel/README.txt

 (shouldn't run same query multiple times), and how long each query took (short is good - use cache for complex queries).

-Also a dpr() function is provided, which pretty prints arrays and strings.
+Also dpr() and dpm() functions are provided, which pretty print arrays and strings.
 Useful during development.

+You should also download Krumo from http://krumo.sourceforge.net/.
+Unpack it into a subdirectory called krumo.
+Devel will automatically start using it.
+You may also call krumo($variable) to get a pretty print of any variable.

 Included in this package is also:
 - devel_node_access module which prints out the node_access records for a given node._